ddev/ddev/docs/index.md

 As a one-time initialization, run `mkcert -install`.
 Linux users may have to take additional actions as discussed below in "Linux `mkcert -install` additional instructions".

-Later, to upgrade to a newer version of ddev, run:
+Later, to upgrade to a newer version of DDEV, run:

 ```
 ddev poweroff && brew upgrade ddev